18 Incredibly Easy Ways to Save Money

 Carpooling to school or work with friends is a great way to cut back on gas prices, plus you’d have company on the journey there!

-Next time you’re planning your vacation or trip, be sure to check out websites such as Priceline, Expedia, Kayak and Orbitz (just to name a few) to compare prices on airline tickets, hotels, car rentals and activities.
-Start looking for flights months in advance, as sometimes airlines hike up their prices as it gets closer to the travel date.
-However, some places also offer “last minute deals” on hotel rooms and plane tickets, so be on the look out for those as well.
+Start looking for flights months in advance, as airlines often hike up their prices as it gets closer to the travel date.
+However, some websites also offer “last minute deals” on hotel rooms and plane tickets, so be on the look out for those as well.

 However remember – don’t just buy it because it’s on sale.